-- Mother holds infant in her left arm, with the infant's head near her elbow.
-Mother's left hand holds the infant's bottom. - Mother may support her left breast with her right hand. - Mother observes signs of an effective latch.
+- Mother holds infant in the left arm, with the infant's head near her elbow.
+Mother's left hand holds the infant's bottom. - Mother may support the left breast with the right hand. - Mother observes signs of an effective latch.
 See page 5.